Dogs That Don't Shed -

 This is a versatile and smart farm dog that fits well with active households.
 Because of their strong prey drive and signature terrier personality, they’re better suited for owners with some kind of dog training experience.

 These Poodle mixes are the most iconic hypoallergenic dogs you can find.
 In fact, most people get a Labradoodle because of their touted hypoallergenic properties.
 While these can be great family dogs, keep in mind there’s no guarantee of hair texture when choosing a crossbreed puppy.
 This is especially concerning when dealing with so-called ‘hypoallergenic’ designer dogs like Labradoodles and Goldendoodles.
 Since one of the parent breeds is a heavy shedder (Golden Retrievers) and has a double coat, you won’t be sure whether your pup takes after those traits or the Poodle side.

 You should also take into account the problems with puppy mills and irresponsible ‘breeders’ that take up the majority of the Poodle crossbreed market.
 When choosing such a popular crossbreed, it’s essential to pick a registered, reputable breeder that considers their dog’s health.
 This will up your chances of getting a healthy pup and avoid supporting unethical breeding practices.

 Soft Coated Wheaten Terrier

 This Irish farm dog needs consistent grooming but sheds very little.
-Standing at around 20 inches tall, they are on the smaller side of medium.
+Standing at around 50 centimetres tall, they are on the smaller side of medium.

 Their signature silky, fluffy coat in pale gold is very different from other terriers, but they share the same zest for life and personality.
 These pups are full of energy and have a very strong prey drive, so they’re better for active families with experience training terriers.